Seventh Grade

 Library 7

 Library in seventh grade is officially called Research and Digital Literacy, and students learn research skills and to be critical users of information.
 The curriculum focuses on online information literacy, intellectual curiosity and responsible information use.
-Library is integrated into English, history, science, math, art and language classes to support a deeper understanding of how all subjects are connected as well as a love of reading across all genres and topics.
+Library is integrated into English, social studies, science, math, art and language classes to support a deeper understanding of how all subjects are connected as well as a love of reading across all genres and topics.
 The library collection is regularly updated, based on the needs and interests of students, to reflect current issues and information, and to best support learning in and out of the classroom.

-Drama 7
+Theater 7

 Music 7